jschaefer619/Parler_Network_Analysis/README.md

 ## Voyant Tools Preliminary Large Scale Analysis

-It is a goal of this project to encourage users to engage with the parler in a less abstracted a mediated way.
+It is a goal of this project to encourage users to engage with the Parler in a less abstracted a mediated way.
 However, some initial large-scale analysis is still useful.

 I encourage visitors to go to the [VoyantTools](https://voyant-tools.org) and upload the three with three 'sub-corpuses' of this dataset that I have [linked in the repository](https://github.com/jschaefer619/Parler_Network_Analysis).
 The three 'sub-corpuses' are as follows: the hashtags, the cleaned body texts, and the domains.